 The quality management system for pharmaceutical manufacturers should be powerful enough to manage all the aspects of the quality of medicines as well as their packaging and labelling information.

-Why you should follow Packaging and Labeling guidelines for Pharmaceuticals?
+Why you should follow Packaging and Labelling guidelines for Pharmaceuticals?

-The quality guidelines for packaging and labeling is important to ensure that;
+The quality guidelines for packaging and labelling is important to ensure that;

 - All the medicines are protected from the external influences that can affect its curing capabilities and may have an adverse impact on the patient’s health.